David Manning (baseball)

-David Anthony Manning (born August 14, 1972) is a former starting pitcher in Major League Baseball who played for the Milwaukee Brewers in 2003.
+David Anthony Manning (born August 14, 1972) is an American former starting pitcher in Major League Baseball who played for the Milwaukee Brewers in 2003.

 Career

 Manning was selected by the Texas Rangers in the third round of the 1992 MLB Draft out of the Palm Beach State College, where he pitched for the Panthers school team.

 Manning spent 15 years in Minor, independent and foreign leagues which included stints with 24 different teams in 17 leagues, four countries and five Major League organizations.